 You may check on the status of a filed Certificate of Incorporation by accessing our Corporation and Business Entity Database on the Department of State’s website at www.dos.ny.gov.
 The Corporation and Business Entity Database is normally current through the previous business day.

 Please note that the filing receipt and certified copy, if requested, are sent by first class mail.
 The filing receipt and certified copy, if requested, are mailed separately.
 We do not provide these documents by fax.
-You may request that your filing receipt be returned to you by overnight delivery service by: (1) completing a shipping label from your overnight delivery service provider and mailing it to the Department of State with your Certificate of Incorporation; or (2) including a written request to return your filing receipt by overnight delivery service and providing your account number with the overnight delivery service provider; or (3) including a written request to return your filing receipt by overnight delivery service and a request to charge your credit card with the shipper for these charges.
+You may request that your filing receipt be returned to you by overnight delivery service by including a prepaid shipping label with yourrequest.
 A separate request may be made for overnight delivery service for certified copies.
 The Department of State will not accept prepaid shipping labels with the Department of State listed as the sender.
 The prepaid shipping label must list yourself as the sender and the receiver.

 Contacting the Division of Corporations